-The core concept of LDVM are reusable components, i.e. analyzers, visualization transformers, and visualizers.
-They are software components that consume RDF data via their input interfaces.
+As we have discussed in the previous section, the core concept of LDVM are reusable components, i.e. analyzers, visualization transformers, and visualizers.
+They are software components which consume RDF data via their input interfaces.
 An analyzer consumes source RDF data.
 A visualization transformer consumes an analytical RDF abstraction.
 A visualizer consumes a visualization RDF abstraction.
-The goal is to formally introduce the concept of compatibility of a component with its input RDF data.
-This formalization can then be easily applied on analyzers, visualization transformers and visualizers.
+The goal of this section is to formally introduce the concept of compatibility of a component with its input RDF data.
+This formalization can then be easily applied on analyzers, visualization transformers, and visualizers.
 Given the formalization, we are then able to decide whether a given analyzer can be applied on a given RDF dataset.
-Similarly, we can decide whether a visualization transformer can be applied on a given analytical abstraction, etc. Our approach is based on the idea to describe the expected input of a LDVM component with an input signature.
-The signature comprises an ontology, which describes the classes and properties expected in the processed RDF data, and a set of SPARQL queries that further restrict the data a component is able to process.
+Similarly, we can decide whether a visualization transformer can be applied on a given analytical abstraction, etc.

+Our approach is based on the idea to describe the expected input of a LDVM component with an input signature.
+The signature comprises an ontology, which describes the classes and properties expected in the processed RDF data, and a set of SPARQL queries which further restrict the data a component is able to process.
 The input signature is then compatible with the RDF data when the ontology of the signature is semantically compatible with the ontology of the RDF data and the SPARQL queries of the signature are evaluated on the RDF data to a non-empty result.
+Our approach is, intentionally, simple.
 As we show later, we define the semantic compatibility of two ontologies only on the base of simple equivalence and sub-type-of mappings between their classes and properties.
 Our rationale is to provide a simple and lightweight solution, which allows to resolve the compatibility without complex reasoning.
 In addition, we allow to specify more complex rules of compatibility using SPARQL queries defined by the input signature.
-While the ontologies can be used to resolve the static compatibility at design-time of a LDVM pipeline instance, SPARQL queries can be evaluated at run-time.
-To define the concept of compatibility based on input signatures we first introduce a formal simplified representation of an ontology.
+While the ontologies can be used to resolve the static compatibility at designtime of a LDVM pipeline instance, SPARQL queries can be evaluated at run-time.